Knowledge Hub

 Copyright

 The first owner of copyright is generally the person who creates a work.
-If two or more people collaborate in creating a single work—a computer program, for example—joint creators will become joint owners (although if they create the program as employees, their employer will probably own the copyright).
+If two or more people collaborate in creating a single work—a computer program, for example—joint creators will become joint owners.

 Design right

-Just like copyright work, a design many be created by more than one designer working together.
-It's important to ask whether they contributed to what design right protects (original features of the appearance of an article) and not some other aspect of the article concerned—the way it works, for example, rather than the way it looks—but if it is a joint design and there are joint owners of design right, the same restrictions apply to what they can do with those rights as for copyright.
+Just like copyright work, a design may be created by more than one designer working together.
+It's important to ask whether they contributed to what the design right protects (original features of the appearance of an article) and not some other aspect of the article concerned—the way it works, for example.
+If a design is jointly owned, the same restrictions apply to the rights of the co-owners as they do for copyright.

 Registered designs

-When a design meets the requirements for registration (essentially, novelty and individual character) it may gain extra protection by being registered.
-Two or more people can be joint proprietors of the design.
-The legislation has less detail compared to copyright or design rights, but the same principle will apply—and again, joint proprietors are well-advised to ensure they have a written agreement about who can do what, in what shares the rights are held, and other matters.
+When a design meets the requirements for registration (novelty and individual character) it may gain extra protection by being registered.
+Two or more people can be joint owners of the design.
+Joint owners of a registered design should have a written agreement about who can do what, in what shares the rights are held, and other matters.

 Patents

 It is common to find patents for inventions that have been devised collaboratively, and the law recognises that co-inventors may file patent applications together.
-Each is entitled to an equal, undivided share of the patent or application, and (subject to agreement to the contrary) each co-owner may work the patent for their own benefit.
+Each is entitled to an equal, undivided share of the patent or application, and each co-owner may work the patent for their own benefit.
 However, they may not licence, assign, or mortgage their share in the patent without the other co-owners’ consent.

 A joint ownership situation could also arise because a share in the patent is transferred to another party.
-Giving a share in your patent to someone who lends you money or invests in your business is, however, a bad idea: they would be entitled to work the invention (which might not be a big problem, unless they happen to run an engineering business or something similar) – but more importantly could also stop you licensing someone else the use of the patent.
-Instead of giving away a share, grant a mortgage instead, or if your business is a limited company, let them have shares in the company rather than in the patent.
+Giving a share in your patent to someone who lends you money or invests in your business is a bad idea: they would be entitled to work the invention, but more importantly could also stop you from licensing the use of the patent.
+Instead of giving away a share, grant a mortgage instead.

 Trade Marks

-Even worse, fragmented use of a trade mark by multiple owners could mean it becomes misleading, and therefore vulnerable to revocation.
+Fragmented use of a trade mark by multiple owners could mean it becomes misleading and potentially vulnerable to revocation.
 Each co-owner has a vested interest in being able to control what other co-owners do with the trade mark.

 Each co-owner of a trade mark may use it themselves, but may only assign or licence their rights with the consent of other co-owners.